bcharlier/HMMA238/Python-modules/tp.md

 Python module/package names should generally follow the following constraints:

 - All lowercase
-- Unique on pypi, even if you don't want to make your package publicly available (you might want to specify it privately as a dependency later)
+- Unique on PyPI, even if you do not want to make your package publicly available (you might want to specify it privately as a dependency later)
-- Underscore-separated or no word separators at all (don't use hyphens)
+- Underscore-separated or no word separators at all, and do not use hyphens (i.e., use _ not -).

-We are going to create a module called `biketrauma` able to visualize the `bicycle_db` used in the other lectures.
+We are going to create a module called `biketrauma` to visualize the `bicycle_db` used in the the following lectures.
+XXX TODO (reconnect with where this is downloaded)

 ### Module structure